random689/tp/docs/DeveloperGuide.md

 Apart from managing contacts, NewAddressBook also allows users to keep track of upcoming meetings.
 There is thus a need to display a list of meetings to the user.
 Our final product has a separate window that displays the list of meetings, in addition to the existing students list and teachers list.
-Initially, we wanted to keep everything to one window.
+Initially, we wanted to keep everything in one window.
 However, we realised that choosing this option would mean that we would need to fit all three lists (students list, teachers list and meetings list) into a single window, which would then require us to reduce the display sizes of these lists.
-We feel that this is undesirable as this would restrict the amount of information the users can see.
-While we had another option, which was to display only one list and allow users to navigate between different lists, we did not consider this option as we want users to be able to view the lists at the same time when there is a need to.
+We feel that this is undesirable as this would restrict the amount of information that users can see.
+While we had another option, which was to display only one list at a time and allow users to navigate between different lists, we did not consider this option as we want users to be able to view the lists at the same time when there is a need to.
 This leaves us with the last option, which is to create a second window for meetings.
 We also decided to allow users to enter meeting-specific commands from the meetings window instead of having to go back to the main window.
-This required us to reimplement the parser in the `Logic` component to be able to identify the window that the command is being entered from.
+This required us to reimplement the parser in the `Logic` component to be able to identify which window that the command is being entered from.